Last updated on July 1st, 2026

 Activities: Snorkeling, swimming, and surfing

 While there isn’t sand to lay out on, there are plenty of fish, turtles, and coral to explore!
-The water can be murky near the beach, so you’ll have the best luck to see wildlife if you swim out a bit away from shore.
+The water can be murky near the beach.
+So you’ll have the best luck to see wildlife if you swim out a bit away from shore.
 We hear if you visit between May and September you’re almost guaranteed to see a turtle!
-In the winter months, the surf can be a bit larger, which is great if you want to surf, but can make snorkeling in the bay a bit harder.
+In the winter months, the surf can be a bit larger, which is great if you want to surf.
+But can make snorkeling in the bay a bit harder.

 Getting to Honolua Bay requires parking along the road (it fills up fast, so go early!) and walking 0.3 miles down a beautiful trail to the beach.
 We do hear there have been break-ins in the parking area, so make sure to bring valuables with you.